ScientificComputingCharite/hpc-intro/_episodes/13-scheduler.md

 >
 >
 > Try starting a job in the gpu partition and request 1 part of a GPU.
 In our cluster, each GPU in the gpu partition
-> is configured in a way to be shared up to 4 jobs.
-Thus, you can request up to 4 shards in a GPU node.
+> is configured to be shared up to 4 jobs.
 >
 > > ## Solution
 > >